 “I don’t know if IDEO could have saved the American auto industry, but we would have started with foam core and a hot glue gun.”

-It’s one Tim Brown’s more flippant quotes, but it does give you a quick snapshot of what design thinking – one of the current buzzwords in the creative industries – is all about.
+This is one Tim Brown’s more flippant quotes, but it does give you a quick snapshot of what design thinking – one of the pervasive buzzwords in the creative industries – is all about.
 You can just picture IDEO’s CEO and his team sketching, sticking things together, and crafting dozens of different cars, roads, robots and factories with the aim of getting Detroit back on track.
 It could even work, who knows?

 IDEO, with Tim Brown at the helm, has helped make design thinking one of the most relevant and compelling concepts, not just in the creative industries, but across the economy.
 It’s an exciting idea that is being embraced in just about every sector, and gives creatives every reason to be optimistic.

 Sure, the skills you’ve learned as a designer can be used to create a new logo, brochure, website or ad campaign.
 But just imagine using them to improve the provision of healthcare, revolutionise agriculture or change how schools teach.
-IDEO has worked in all of these areas recently, and one of Tim Brown’s newest projects is a guide to designing for the circular economy.
+IDEO has worked in all of these areas, and one of Tim Brown’s projects is a guide to designing for the circular economy (opens in new tab).
 It’s worth checking out.

 Coming from a product design background, IDEO began laying the groundwork over 25 years ago.
 Today the company runs shoulder-to-shoulder with dozens of other big creative outfits that all embrace similar ideas.
-Ije Nwokorie is CEO at Wolff Olins, and has helped make design thinking part of the branding agency’s core practice.
+During his time as CEO at Wolff Olins, Ije Nwokorie (who is now senior director at Apple) helped make design thinking part of the branding agency’s core practice.
 For him, it consists of three elements: exploration, hypothesis and creation.